zieren/eltern-emailer/README.md

 }
 ```

-Use your platform's automation (Task Scheduler on Windows, cron on Linux) to
-run Eltern-Emailer as desired.
-You can have it started once and use its own polling interval
+Now use your platform's automation (Task Scheduler on Windows, cron on Linux) to have it run Eltern-Emailer as desired.
+You can start it once and use its own polling interval management:
-management:

 ```
 node main.js